jimrains/jimrains/README.md

 PhD researcher in surface electromagnetics at University of Glasgow.
-Contact me on: J.Rains.1@research.gla.ac.uk
+Contact me on: James.Rains@glasgow.ac.uk

 <!---